systopia/de.systopia.newsletter/docs/configuration.md

   `[CONTACT_HASH]`.
 The URL will be used for links in e-mails generated and sent by the extension to inform users about their subscription and how to manage them.
+- *Unsubscribe to all Mailingslists button*: If you choose to provide that button, contacts can unsubcribe from all mailing lists in your system.

 ### Mailing lists